Distributed Parameter Estimation in Sensor Networks: Nonlinear Observation Models and Imperfect Communication: Nonlinear Observation Models: Agorithm

-We now present another set of sufficient conditions that guarantee consistency of the algorithm $\mathcal{NU}$.
+We now present another set of sufficient conditions that guarantee consistency of $\mathcal{NU}$.
 If the observation model is separably estimable, in some cases even if the underlying model is nonlinear, it may be possible to choose the functions, $g_{n}(\cdot)$, such that the function $h(\cdot)$ possesses nice properties.
-This is the subject of the next result. \begin{theorem}[$\mathcal{NU}$: Consistency under strict monotonicity on~$h$] Consider the~$\mathcal{NU}$ algorithm (Assumptions~\textbf{D.1-D.3}.)
+This is the next result. \begin{theorem}[$\mathcal{NU}$:Consistency--$h$ strict monotonicity] Consider the~$\mathcal{NU}$ algorithm (Assumptions~\textbf{(D.1)-(D.3)}).
 Suppose that the functions $g_{n}(\cdot)$ can be chosen, such that the functions $h_{n}(\cdot)$ are Lipschitz continuous with constants $k_{n}>0$ and the function $h(\cdot)$ satisfies